Ayana-chan/async_tasks_recorder/README.md

 Remember that you can add **anything** in the `Future` to achieve the functionality you want.
 For example:
 - Handle your `Result` in `Future`, and then return empty result `Result<(),()>`.
-- Send a message to a one shot channel at the end of the `Future` to notify upper level that "This task is done".
+- Send a message to a one shot channel at the end of the `Future` to notify upper level that "this task done".
   Don't forget to consider using `tokio::spawn` when the channel may not complete sending immediately.
 - Set other callback functions.